Transaction-scale Environmental Accounting

 A Collective, Emerging Field

-While the theoretical foundations are taking shape, the vast work of building the data standards and tools for real-world adoption lies ahead.
-This site is a small hub for this collective effort.
+This vision for granular environmental accounting is shared by a growing community.
+The theoretical foundations are taking shape, but the vast work of building data standards and real-world tools lies ahead.